DreymaR/BigBagKbdTrix/README.md

 - Change the style of spoilers so that they're more visible.
 - Keep original image sizes.
 - Better alignment of images and text around them.
-- Additional padding at the bottom of <code> blocks.
+- Additional padding at the bottom of 'code' blocks.
 - Fix class names
 - Make one res (img and files) folder from the Dropbox Public one, and one web for the page files
 	- TODO: Put fonts, css and js in the web/content folder